Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks: Methods

-The simulation box consists of 30720 cells.
-For each cell, we put 2048 particles for each species.
-The simulation lasts for $2.5 \times 10^5 \omega_{pe}^{-1} \sim 4.0$ ns.
 For the boundary conditions, the electromagnetic fields are absorbed, while particles are removed.
+While in the 2D simulations, periodic boundary conditions are applied to both fields and particles along the transverse dimension.
 Note that enough room is left between the boundary and the plasmas, so that the boundary conditions do not affect the dynamics of the interpenetrating shocks.
-The ambient plasma lies in the middle of the simulation box, having a size of 4 or 7 mm, like those in the experiments.
-We set two shocked plasmas from the left/right sides, each having a size of about 13 mm, a density of $2n_{e0}$, and a drifting velocity of $v_0 = 2500$ km/s towards the middle.
+The ambient plasma lies in the middle of the simulation box, having a size ranging from 3.6 to 5.3 mm, similar to those in the experiments.
+We set two shocked plasmas from the left/right sides, each having a size of about 13 mm (in 1D) and 9 mm (in 2D), a density of $2n_{e0}$, and a drifting velocity of $v_0 = 2500$ km/s towards the middle.
 Note that in our simulation, the ion species is proton with its real mass ($m_p / m_e = 1836$), and the shock width is initialized as one ion inertial length $d_i \approx 200 \ \mu$m in between the ambient plasma and the shocked plasma.

 The initial temperature of the ambient plasma is $T_{e0} = T_{i0} = 100$ eV, as in the experiment.
 The initial temperature of the shocked plasma for the double shock case is $T_{e,DS} = T_{i,DS} = 250$ eV, and that for the single shock case is $T_{e,SS} = T_{i,SS} = 190$ eV.
 The shocked plasma temperature in single shock case is a bit lower than that of the double shock one, as verified by our experimental measurements (see main text).